Life as a... · April 15, 2019

-Just a few quotes from every Junior Doctor.
+Just a few quotes from every junior doctor.
 You are classed as on-call if you are working weekends and nights – pretty much whenever everyone else has gone home.
-That’s right, the usual ward’s team has left the building and you are covering multiple wards in their place.
-Your bleep dictated the whole of your on-call shift.
+That’s right, the usual ward team has left the building and you are covering multiple wards in their place.
+Your bleep dictates the whole of your on-call shift.
 If it rang, I answered it.
 Wherever it told me to go, I went.

 - Becoming short of breath